- County Administration

 HOW CAN THIS BENEFIT COMMUNITIES?

 Montgomery County owns 75 miles of roadway and 133 bridges located in two-thirds of all municipalities in the county.
 Local communities will directly benefit when county-owned roads and facilities are reconstructed using the best Complete Streets design practices that are practically possible.
-The county’s Complete Streets policy will provide a model, which could inspire local communities to follow/emulate.
-If a municipality decides to compose its own Complete Streets policy, the MCPC staff, with its experience in the process, would be able to assist the municipality.
+The county’s Complete Streets policy provides a model that local communities can follow/emulate.
+If a municipality decides to compose its own Complete Streets policy, the MCPC staff, with its experience in the process, can assist the municipality.